fliptanedo/flip-paper-template/README.md

 6. Go ahead and start your new project.

 7. If you'd like to put this new project on GitHub, just start a new GitHub repository through the web interface.
 Do not initialize with a `README.md` file.
 Follow the steps to push and existing repository.
-This should bea `git remote add origin` command followed by a `git push -u origin master` command.
+This should be a `git remote add origin` command followed by a `git push -u origin master` command. **Except**: there's one problem.
+Your copy of `flip-paper-tempalte` (now renamed) is *already* connected to the paper template GitHub repository.
+So if you follow the GitHub directions you'll get an error: `fatal: remote origin already exists.`.
+Instead, the first line should be `git remote set-url origin [https://github.com/....git]`.

 That should do it.